Fresno, California: Fig Garden

 Located in the western portion of Fresno, Old Fig Garden is an unincorporated community that, over time, has been completely encircled by the city of Fresno.
 Fig Garden was created in 1947, as the then-known Fig Garden Men's club achieved nonprofit corporate status, allowing itself to have much more governance.

 In 1979, the name was changed to Fig Garden Home Owners Association.
 Fig Garden is unique to the rest of Fresno, as it features largely no sidewalks and is lined with various large trees.
 The homes are well-maintained and landscaped due to strict regulations from the homeowners association.
-Due to a tax Fig Garden residences voted for, there is nearly round-the-clock sheriff service within the district.
+Due to a tax Fig Garden residents voted for, there is nearly round-the-clock sheriff service within the district.
 The district hosts the Fig Garden Christmas Tree Lane, which is a nationally recognized event.
-There is also an upscale swim and racquet club located in northwestern Fig garden, which has multiple amenities including a heated lap pool, massage therapy, daycare, etc. Towards the northern boundary there is a shopping center called Fig Garden Village which hosts a plethora of upscale shopping opportunities, as well as hosting the only Whole Foods Market within the Fresno area.
+There is also an upscale swim and racquet club located in northwestern Fig garden, which has multiple amenities including a heated lap pool, massage therapy, daycare, etc. Towards the northern boundary there is a shopping center called Fig Garden Village which hosts a plethora of upscale shopping opportunities.